Australian arts, culture and creative industries in China

 Australia has one of the oldest continuous cultures in the world—that of the Aboriginal peoples—and at the same time has one of the most diverse cultures, being home to people from all corners of the globe.

+China’s first foreign-owned private art gallery - Red Gate Gallery, was established in Beijing in 1987 by an Australian, Brian Wallace.
 Australian artists regularly undertake residencies in China and are included in major group exhibitions such as the Shanghai Biennale.
 Leading Australian artists like Shen Shaomin, Guan Wei and Xiao Lu live and work in Beijing.

 Australia’s world-renowned orchestras regularly tour to China.
 The Sydney Symphony Orchestra has long-term partnerships with the National Centre for Performing Arts and Shanghai Orchestra Academy.
 The Australian Ballet has toured to China since the 1980s, with return performances at the prestigious Shanghai International Arts Festival.